dkdndes/django-validate-xsd/README.md

 Validate XSD - XML Schema
 ===

-Example for the usage of PyXB and Django to generate a generic "wadl.py" file for the validation of related "wadl.xml" documents via django.
-In this example I use the po.xsd file as a basis for the generated "wadl.py" file.
-The "po.xml" file will be checked via our webservice admin interface.
+Example for the usage of PyXB and Django.

+We use PyXB to generate a generic "wadl.py" file for the validation of related "wadl.xml" documents via django.

+Basis for the validation is the XML Schema described in "po.xsd".
+It functions as our basis for the generated "wadl.py" file.
+And then "po.xml" files can be entered and checked in our webservice admin interface.

 Install
 -------